-Based on Section 7.5 Hazard rating.
+1 Based on Section 7.5 Hazard rating.
 What is the Risk of Flooding from Surface Water map?
 Report version 2.0.
 April 2019.
 Environment Agency

 Figure 3-3 shows the modelled surface water flood depths for the medium risk event plus 40% climate change.
-Risk is modelled to be slightly greater than present day conditions, with the medium risk climate change event modelled to be similar to the present day low risk event.
-Maximum flood depths are modelled to be between 0 and 0.15 m, with a low a hazard rating (Figure 3-4).
-Safe access and escape routes should be achievable via Fox Hill Road to the east and Salt Box Lane to the north, though there is shallow flooding to these roads during the climate change event.
+Risk is modelled to be greater than for present day conditions, with the medium risk climate change event showing a slightly greater level of risk than the present day low risk event.
+There is an additional shallow flow path within the east of the site.
+Maximum flood depths are modelled to be between 0.3 and 0.6 m with hazard largely categorised as 'low', with some small areas of 'moderate' hazard (Figure 3-4).
+Safe access and escape routes should remain achievable via Brightholmlee Lane.